cloudmesh/cloudmesh-mpi/doc/chapters/management.md

 It is important to communicate quickly some tasks in documents that we write as a team.
 To do this we use the keyword TODO, followed usually by an explanation what needs to be done.
 As a TODO can be hopefully resolved quickly it should be able to complete them in 1-2 hours.
 Any TODO that may take longer we also add to our GitHub project for it to be recorded and if we identify delays in its execution we can assign additional team members to help on these larger tasks.

 Once a team member has identified a TODO item, the team member can simply put his name behind it, as well as the date and time of teh anticipated completion so others know you work on it.
 Also, it is recmmended to communicate on slack about the task you do if you run into issues or have questions.

-In case a TODO has not yet been assign, a team member can simply tak it and complete it.
+In case a TODO has not yet been assigned, a team member can simply tak it and complete it.
 In practivce we have seen in some groups that the project lead needs to assign tasks to speed up the development and avid length times of inactivity by team members.